Angeschossen/Lands/wiki/PlaceholderAPI-Placeholders.md

 > **`%lands_affiliation%`**\
 > Description: This is combines the lands_nation_name and lands_land_name`\
-placeholder with lands_nation_name being priorized.
+placeholder with lands_nation_name being prioritized.

 ## Land